RockNRui/Black-Box-Library/README.md

 `#minecraft:bbl/y_change/down_1, #minecraft:bbl/y_change/up_1` - Run as/at a player when they lose or gain a y level.

-`#minecraft:bbl/gamemode_changed/X` Where X is the gamemode the player changed to.
+`#minecraft:bbl/gamemode_changed/X` Where X can be `survival, creative, adventure, or spectator`.
 The gamemode they swiitched from is also saved in the scoreboard `bbl.gamemode_change.old_gamemode`

 ### **Passive Player Tags:**